SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

 ### Task 9: Monitor the migration

-Monitor the migration status after running the migration. </br>
+Monitor the migration status after running the migration.
+It will take few minutes to complete the migration and looks like below snap after completion. </br>
 ![](Images/36_monitormigration.jpg)